-Overall costs of development shall be considered in relation to the quality of the resulting development, and not only to the number of dwelling units constructed.
 Location, available services, ease of development, type of construction, quality of materials, size and number of units and amenities provided, all contribute to overall costs.
-The development budget shall be prepared and evaluated for what it provides, as well as overall and per dwelling costs.
-It must be supported by the rents generated by the marketplace.
-Site improvement and building costs shall be consistent with the type and quality of the proposed development and reasonable in cost per dwelling.
-Costs shall be evaluated for their adequacy to provide construction which reduces the consumption of energy and the amount of maintenance required over the mortgage life of the development, and for the amenities planned in its design.
+Site improvement and building costs should be consistent with the type and quality of the proposed development and reasonable in cost per unit.
+Costs shall be evaluated for the amount of maintenance required over the mortgage life of the development and for the amenities planned in its design.